lu-tar/blog/content/posts/wifi_channel.md

 ![OFDM channel](/img/spectral_ofdm.png)

-Everything that does not adhere to these standards causes interference in the wifi spectrum in many cases.The fourth screenshot is the perfect example which is a volumetric sensor in my house that fortunately works away from traditional channels.
+Everything that does not adhere to these standards causes interference in the wifi spectrum in many cases.The fourth green screenshot is the perfect example which is a volumetric sensor in my house that fortunately works away from traditional channels.

 ### The Good, the Bad and the Ugly utilization of a channel
 Channel utilization is a layer one measurement of the percentage of time a 802.11 channel is used above a amplitude threshold, usually of -95 dBm, within a time-span (which is mostly 30 seconds in all the gifs in this article).